hydroshare/hs-docker-irods/README.md

 ### Configuration Files

 The configuration files are set with default attributes that will build in accordance with the standard hydrodev environment.
-You are welcome to adapt these settings for whatever makes the most sense in your local environment. **Note** that each config file has an intentionally blank line at the end of it.
+You are welcome to adapt these settings for whatever makes the most sense in your local environment.
+**Note** - Each config file has an intentionally blank line at the end of it so that the script can correctly parse the information it requires.

 Defaults for each file: